nmiles/azure-python-ha-nva-fo/README.md

 -   By monitoring the state of the Azure virtual machines hosting the NVA firewall.

--   By testing whether there is an open port through the firewall to the back-end web server.
+-   By testing whether there is an open port through the firewall to any server.
 For this option, the NVA must expose a socket via PIP for the function app code to test.

 You choose the type of probe you want to use when you configure the function app.